rxue/learning-dirary/books/jvm/java/ee/jpa/java-persistence-with-hibernate/revised1ed/README.md

 # Chapter 8.
 Legacy database and custom SQL
 ## 8.1.
 Integrating legacy databases
+design tip: when you application inherits an existing legacy database schema, make as few changes to the existing schema as possible
+### 8.1.1.
+Handling primary keys
+design tip: many legacy schemas use (natural) composite primary keys, but this is discouraged
+#### Mapping a composite natural key
+design tip: critical to implement `hashCode` and `equals` methods of *ID class*
+#### Composite keys with annotations
+With JPA, composite keys are always encapsulated in a separate class, and the composite keys can be expressed in:
+* annotation ID class with `@Embeddable` => this annotated ID class can be referenced as a field in the entity class
+* ID class without annotation:
+ * ID class can be referenced as a field with `@EmbeddedId` annotation
+ * duplicate all the fields of ID class in the entity class, but the entity class has to be annotated with `@IdClass(ClassName.class)`

 # Chapter 9: Working with objects
 ## 9.4 Java Persistence API